oconnor663/jacko.io/posts/async_two.md

 [`Vec::remove`]: https://doc.rust-lang.org/std/vec/struct.Vec.html#method.remove

-Having seen `JobFuture` above, there's really nothing else new here.
+Having seen `FooFuture` above, there's really nothing else new here.
 From the outside, it feels magical that we can run all these child futures at once, but on the inside, all we're doing is calling `poll` on the elements of a `Vec`.
 What makes this work is that each call to `poll` returns quickly, and that when